arduino/docs-content/content/micropython-course/course/08.examples/examples.md

 ## LED

-This example shows how to create the classic blink example using MicroPython.
+This example shows how to create the classic blink example using MicroPython and a [Grove LED](https://www.seeedstudio.com/Grove-Red-LED.html).

 ![LED Circuit](./assets/circuitLED.png)